bll123/ballroomdj-4/README.txt

 Release Notes:

   4.3.2.4:
-    The configuration/general option BPM has been set to MPM.
+    The Configuration / General option 'BPM' has been set to MPM.
-    If you want to display beats per minute, reset this configuration item to BPM.
+    If you want to display beats per minute, reset this configuration item back to BPM.

   Not yet implemented:
     - Auto-Organization.